cgjohnso/New_York_Hospital_Mortality_Analysis/README.md

 ## Results

 For this project I use TSQL joins, delete and update clauses, case statements, aggregate functions, window functions, and bulk insert to ingest, clean and explore data to discover, and answer research questions.
-I use Notepad++ to locate characters interfering with data ingestion.
+I use Notepad++ to locate dataset characters interfering with data ingestion.
 Tableau is used to visualize findings, and build a final report.

 ## Methodology